SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "Oh, no." Rarity levitated the issue of Vanity Mare back up off the bed and held it above them.

-Wearing Rarity's beautiful dress was a pink mare, the one lying right next to her.
+Wearing Rarity's beautiful dress was a pink mare.
+Though her hair was done up, her eyes shadowed, and the stark lighting disguised her silhouette, there was no mistaking the mare next to her.

 "Oh, darling, you look so beautiful in it.
 How could I have not noticed it was you…" Tears started to well in her eyes.
 "I'm so sorry."